Laurent Casimir

 Laurent Casimir (May 8, 1928 – 1990) was a Haitian artist.
+His work is held in major collections, including the Figge Art Museum and the Milwaukee Art Museum.

+Biography

-Casimir moved to Port-au-Prince in the late 1940s and is here presented to the Centre d'Art in 1947 by his friend, the painter Dieudonné Cedor.
-From 1950 to 1956 he attended the Foyer of Fine Arts, founded by a group of intellectuals and modern artists, including Cedor.
+Casimir was born in Anse-à-Veau.
+He moved to Port-au-Prince in the late 1940s and was introduced to the Centre d'Art in 1947 by his friend, the painter Dieudonné Cedor.
+From 1950 to 1956, he attended the Foyer of Fine Arts, founded by a group of intellectuals and modern artists, including Cedor.

-Casimir was one of the originators of a Haitian archetype market painting, he painted using various shades of red, orange and yellow.
-His style has been often imitated, it is difficult to confirm the authenticity of the paintings that bear his name.
+Casimir was one of the originators of a Haitian archetype, the market painting.
+He painted using various shades of red, orange, and yellow.
+His style has been often imitated, making it difficult to confirm the authenticity of the paintings that bear his name.

-In the mid-1970s he lived in Martissant where he would be selling his paintings from the front room, while in the back yard, a few of his apprentices would be painting and filling in the colours and the Casimir's canvases, all would later be signed by him.
+In the mid-1970s, he lived in Martissant, where he would sell his paintings from the front room, while in the back yard, a few of his apprentices would be painting and filling in the colours and the Casimir's canvases.
+All would later be signed by him.